 Cheryl (now staring down at the table): “Oh, geez!
 Joan, just tell Mona you’ll think about it.
 Okay?
 Please make her stop and she’s not going to stop until you agree to at least think about it!”

 Me: “Yes, please, Joan, just think about it.
 Besides, haven’t you ever had make-up sex?
 That’s always a great time for couples to come together.
-Look, all I’m suggesting is that you add sex in this one scene and see if it adds to your story.
+All I’m suggesting is that you add sex in this one scene and see if it adds to your story.
 If not, you can always take it back out.”

 Joan: “Look, I’m just not into writing about sex.
 In the Korean movies I’ve been watching, it takes the characters forever just to share a kiss.
 The stories are sweet.
 And respectful.
 I like that and that’s been the inspiration for this book.”